NoelTautges/GraphicsAdder/README.md

 1.)
 Make sure you're on Windows and have the Steam version of Outer Wilds installed

 2.)
-Download the latest version of GraphicsAdder from the releases tab to the right
+Download the latest release version of GraphicsAdder from the releases tab to the right

 3.)
 Extract the zip file, run it, and wait for it to finish